Pythm/ad-Lightwand/README.md

 > [!TIP]
 > Check out [ModeManagement](https://github.com/Pythm/ad-ModeManagement) example code if you want to automate away/morning/night modes.

-### Change mode in one room
-As an option to fire an event you can set light in rooms with defining a Home assistant selector configured with: `selector_input`.
-The app will update the selector mode from MODE_CHANGE if the mode exists as an option.
-In this way you can stay up to date on modes in different rooms that have the selector defined.

-The options is mode only without _roomname.
+> [!TIP]
+> Already using events in your automation?
+Check out the [translation section](https://github.com/Pythm/ad-Lightwand?tab=readme-ov-file#translating-or-changing-modes) to listen for another event than "MODE_CHANGE".

 ### Mode names
 > [!IMPORTANT]
-> When an event with "MODE_CHANGE" is triggered, it will check thru all defined modes for all lights in the app/Room.
+> When an event with "MODE_CHANGE" is triggered, it will check thru all defined modes for all lights in the app/Room and act accordingly:
 > <br>- If mode is defined in room and for light it will update light with state/data defined in mode.
 > <br>- If mode is not defined in light but is present in room, light will be set to normal mode.
 Any lights set to media modes will be set to normal.
 > <br>- If mode is not defined in room, the lights will keep existing mode.